google/megalista/README.md

 - Display & Video [[link]](https://console.cloud.google.com/apis/library/displayvideo.googleapis.com)

 ## Configure Megalista
-Megalista can be configured via Google Sheets, a JSON file or a Google Cloud Firestore collection.
-Expected data schemas (Sources) and metadata (Destinations) for each use case defined in [the Megalista Wiki](https://github.com/google/megalista/wiki).
+Megalista can be configured via Google Sheets, a JSON file, or a Google Cloud Firestore collection.
+Expected data schemas (Sources) and metadata (Destinations) for each use case are defined in [the Megalista Wiki](https://github.com/google/megalista/wiki).

 Instructions for each configuration method method can be found in the Megalista wiki
 - [Google Sheets] (https://github.com/google/megalista/wiki/Google-Sheets)